-Your information is securely stored for the time periods specified in the Records Management Code of Practice - NHS Transformation Directorate (england.nhs.uk)
+Your information is securely stored for the time periods specified in the Records Management Code of Practice.
 We will then dispose of the information as recommended by the Records Management Code.
 We will securely dispose of your information, for example by shredding paper records, or wiping hard drives to legal standards of destruction.